sony/nnabla/doc/functions.rst

 Element-wise round function.

-In the forward pass, this function simply computes `round`,
+In the forward pass, this function simply computes `round` to the nearest integer value.

 .. math::
     y_i = round(x_i).